This bird order comprises most of the diurnal birds of prey, such as hawks, eagles, and vultures.

 Despite the fact that 13 species hybridize in the wild, there are no thorough studies on Accipiter.
 Two papers discuss the morphological and behavioural characteristics of two hybrids, namely A. novaehollandiae x fasciatus in Australia (Olsen & Olsen, 1985) and A. badius x A. brevipes in Israel (Yosef, Helbig & Clark, 2001).
 A study of two African species (A. tachiro and A. toussenelii) found no evidence for hybridization (Louette, 2003).

 Seven Aquila species hybridize with at least one other species.
 There is, however, one species pair that has received most attention: Lesser Spotted Eagle (A. pomarina) and Greater Spotted Eagle (A. clanga).
 The vulnerable status of the latter species links this situation to conservation issues.
 Hybrids and backcrosses can be identified based on a number of morphological features, such as nape patch and plumage index (Vali & Lohmus, 2004).
 Also, hybrid individuals might attain immature characteristics (Vali, 2010).
 Genetic analyses revealed extensive introgression and asymmetrical hybridization which could be attributed to mate choice based on size differences (Helbig et al., 2005; Vali et al., 2010).
 Introgression of Z-linked loci proved to be lower compared to autosomal loci (Backstrom & Vali, 2011).
 The two species use different habitats (Lohmus & Vali, 2005), but anthropogenic habitat alteration might favour hybridization (Maciorowski & Mirski, 2014).
 In the Biebrza River Vally (Poland), the proportion of broods producing hybrids increased by over 30% between 1996 and 2012 (Maciorowski, Mirski & Vali, 2015).
 Lastly, one study mapped the migration route of a hybrid individual, which followed a typical A. clanga migration strategy (Meyburg & Meyburg, 2007).
+The tracking of multiple hybrids revealed that their timing was similar to lesser spotted eagles while the wintering destinations were similar to greater spotted eagles (Vali et al., 2018).

 Similar to Accipiter, numerous species (nine) engage in hybridization, but there are no thorough studies of specific cases.
 Based on morphological and molecular analyses a museum specimen from Louisiana was identified as B. swainsoni x lagopus (Clark & Witt, 2006).
 Hybrids between B. swainsoni and B. jamaicensis were identified using genetic tools (Hull et al., 2007).
 Finally, Elorriaga and Munoz (2013) described the interbreeding of B. rufinus and B. buteo in Gibraltar (Spain).